teambit/bit/README.md

 bit export
 ```

-Your components are now built, and available to be used as packages.
+🎉🎉🎉 Head over to your bit.cloud account to see your components build progress.
+Once the build process is completed, the components will be available in their remote scopes.

+## Contributors
 Bit is entirely built with Bit and you can find all its components on [Bit Cloud Here](https://bit.cloud/teambit/~scopes).

-## Contributors

 <a href="../../graphs/contributors"><img src="https://opencollective.com/bit/contributors.svg?width=890&button=false" /></a>